kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-manager-resolver.md

 }
 ```

-In this example, `CustomAuthenticationManagerResolver` is injected into the Spring Security configuration and configured as the resolver for determining the `AuthenticationManager` for authentication requests.
+Here, `CustomAuthenticationManagerResolver` is injected into the Spring Security configuration and designated as the resolver responsible for determining the `AuthenticationManager` to handle authentication requests.

 ## Conclusion

-`AuthenticationManagerResolver` provides developers with a powerful mechanism to dynamically resolve the appropriate `AuthenticationManager` for processing authentication requests based on contextual information.
-By implementing custom `AuthenticationManagerResolver` implementations, developers can address complex authentication scenarios and achieve greater flexibility in handling authentication within their applications.
+`AuthenticationManagerResolver` equips developers with a potent tool for dynamically resolving the appropriate `AuthenticationManager` based on contextual information.
+By implementing custom `AuthenticationManagerResolver` implementations, developers can tackle complex authentication scenarios effectively and tailor authentication handling to meet the specific requirements of their applications.